mgonzs13/esp32_ros/README.md

 # Optional: Copy the ESP32 library for the ESP32-S3 board
 cd ~/Arduino/libraries/micro_ros_arduino/src
 cp -r esp32 esp32s3

-# Modify the colcon.meta file to use the parameter server in micro_ros_arduino
-# Take a look at the provided colcon.meta file in this repository
-cd ~/Arduino/libraries/micro_ros_arduino/extras/library_generation/extra_packages
-nano colcon.meta
 ```

 ### 4. Configure the Arduino IDE